Which is the best way to sell your car?

 So how do you decide which is the right option for you?

-You probably already know that you’ll get most for your car by selling it privately but is it really worth the extra hassle of advertising it yourself and dealing with the time-wasters that will inevitably come with it?
+You probably already know that if you’re planning to sell your car you’ll get the highest value for it through a private sale.
+But is it really worth the extra hassle of advertising it yourself and dealing with the time-wasters that will inevitably come with it?
 The next best option, value-wise, is dealer part-exchange, finally followed by a car-buying website.
-You need to be sure you consider the overall cost of each option and not just the value of the car sale alone.
-So consider such aspects as advertising costs and check for hidden admin fees before you make your choice.
+You need to consider the overall cost of each option and not just the value of the car sale alone.
+Aspects such as advertising costs, hidden admin fees and location all need careful consideration before you make your choice.

-If you sell privately you might get 10% to 15% more for your car than you would from a dealer but it’s definitely not the easiest option.
+Sell privately and you might get 10% to 15% more for your car than you would from a dealer but it’s not the easiest option.

 TOP TIP: Whichever way you decide to sell your car, make sure you delete any stored locations or phone numbers from your car’s infotainment system before you pass it on to your buyer.